-There are many reasons why progressive alternatives are becoming more popular, and why a growing movement of people are calling for a reform of our state education system.
+There are many reasons why progressive alternatives are becoming more popular, and why a growing movement of people are calling for our state education system to be reimagined.

 Jessica – Unschooling Mum and Educationalist Educationalist, Jessica* currently home educates her four-year old and has chosen to follow the ‘unschooling’ approach.
 Jessica has worked in education for nearly 20 years in a number of capacities.
 She has been a teacher in colleges and universities, been involved in teacher training and the design of learning […]